 Know Your Legal Rights When Bridge Strikes Occur

 Bridge strikes can cause untold damage to surrounding vehicles and can seriously injure drivers and pedestrians.
-If you were injured in a New York bridge strike that was not your fault, do not hesitate to contact the NY truck accident attorneys Wingate, Russotti, Shapiro & Halperin, LLP.
+If you were injured in a New York bridge strike that was not your fault, do not hesitate to contact the NY truck accident attorneys Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our NYC law firm has spent more than 50 years representing accident victims after deadly trucking accidents and can advocate for your legal right to compensation.
 To schedule a free case evaluation, call our office at (212) 986-7353.